inaka/lewis/README.md

 * _LauncherActivityInLibrary_ : A library must not have a launcher activity. `ERROR`
 * _IconInLibrary_ : A library must not have icons. `ERROR`
 * _PermissionUsageInLibrary_ : A library must not use permissions. `ERROR`
-* _InstanceVariableName_ : Every instance variable must begin with 'm' and be written using camelCase (except in model classes). `WARNING`
+* _InstanceVariableName_ : Every instance variable must be named beginning with 'm' and using camelCase (except in models). `WARNING`
-* _StaticFinalVariableName_ : A static final variable should be named using UPPER_SNAKE_CASE. `WARNING`
+* _StaticFinalVariableName_ : Every static final variable must be named using UPPER_SNAKE_CASE. `WARNING`

 ## Getting started